paigeweber13/fine-hardware-visualization/README.md

    in the combined digital version) has hardware counter names

 # Goals:
+"I think we have a shot at doing something other people don't do" - Dr. Saule

+Dr. Saule mentioned two ways this project will be useful
+ - help better understand code and how the author can improve it
+ - help better understand the architecture

- - main goal is to give people new to HPC something they can use to:
+We want people new to HPC to be able to
  - understand how their application maps to the architecture
  - give suggestions on how to improve their application

- - apply this to graph problems: kernels in graph problems tend to change behavior throughout execution
+Additionally, we hope to apply this to graph problems: kernels in graph problems tend to change behavior throughout execution

 # Architecture of Program
  - Identify hardware architecture